michalrolnik/song-list-reader/README.md

 npm start
 ```

-Frontend will be available at http://localhost:3000
+Frontend will be available at http://localhost:3001
- (default CRA port).
+ (default CRA port is 3000 but our backend is on 3000 , so I edit forntend/env to be on 3001).

 ## 🔧 Production Build
 ### Backend